 Professor Joel Lee Tye Beng - Chairman

 Joel Lee is a Professor at the Faculty of Law, the National University of Singapore.
 Joel co-pioneered the teaching of Negotiation and Mediation in the Singapore Universities and has played a significant role in furthering the development of mediation in Singapore, not just in education but in practice.
-A graduate of Victoria University of Wellington and Harvard Law Schools, Joel is a senior consultant with CMPartners (USA) and a principal mediator with and the Training Director of the Singapore Mediation Centre.
+A graduate of Victoria University of Wellington and Harvard Law Schools, Joel is an associate partner with CMPartners (USA) and a principal mediator with and the Training Director of the Singapore Mediation Centre.

-Joel is an adjudicator with the Financial Industry Disputes Resolution Centre and a member of the ADR Advisory Council of the Subordinate Courts of Singapore.
-He is also a member of the International Mediation Institute's Independent Standards Commission and Intercultural Taskforce and was a key member of the Ministry of Law’s Working Group on International Commercial Mediation.
+Joel was a member of the International Mediation Institute's Independent Standards Commission and Intercultural Taskforce.
+He was also a key member of the Ministry of Law's Working Group on International Commercial Mediation.
 Joel is presently the founding Chair of the Board of the Singapore International Mediation Institute.

 Irena Vanenkova - Director

 Irena is a CEDR-Accredited mediator (1998) as well as holder of the MATA advanced mediation certificate.
 Irena holds the English Tutor Diploma of The Linguistic University in Moscow (1983), a Bachelor of Economics at the Moscow Institute of Business Studies (1997), and a Diploma in Public Relations Management at the Moscow State University (2001).

 Irena’s prior career included positions as Commercial Projects Manager – Russia of International Distillers & Vintners Limited (1992-97), Deputy Chief Representative – Russia of CDR International (1997-98), and Public Relations Manager of IKEA Russia (1999-2006).
 Irena is a Russian citizen.